m3dwards/longmynd.org/content/weather/weather-from-30th-june.md

 title: Weather from 30th June
 date: 2025-07-01T06:39:11.446Z
 ---
 Tuesday has forecasts all over the place so no idea what, if any site will be soarable.
 Wednesday probably NW but maybe blown out for PG.
-Thursday loks a good Mynd day and very thermic but cooler than of late.
+Thursday looks a good Mynd day and very thermic but cooler than of late.

 \--------------------------